 We aim for every pupil to be able to work, play and relax free from abuse, intimidation, harassment, bullying or teasing.
+The school has zero tolerance for sexism, racism, misogyny/misandry, homophobia, biphobia and sexual violence/ harassment.
 Good behaviour and self-discipline have strong links to effective learning, and are vital for pupils to carry with them both during and after their time at Tring Park.
 All pupils should be aware of the standards of behaviour that are expected of them, and take responsibility for promoting these standards.
 We hope that by encouraging positive behaviour patterns we can promote good relationships throughout the school built on trust and understanding, and that through the use of this policy we can support all of our students in developing a high level of social awareness.
 Our aim is to ensure that all our students leave the school with the key skills they need to continue to progress to the best of their ability in all areas of life.